Interpersonal Skills: Your Career Edge

 Include strong interpersonal skills in your resume

-• Begin by reviewing the job description so that you can determine which people skills best match the job requirements.
+• Begin by reviewing the job description so that you can determine which interpersonal skills best match the job requirements.

 • If possible, try to select skills that can be verified by your references.

-• Include no more than three to five of these people skills in your “skills” section.
+• Include no more than three to five of these people skills in your “core competencies” section unless the job primarily relies on interpersonal skills.

 • You can include more detail about your people skills in your resume’s experience section by offering examples of how each skill helped you to add value to your previous job roles.